-PROPERTY OWNER INFORMATION
+Pro PERTY OWNER INFORMATION

 Name:

 MAILING ADDRESS:

 EMAIL ADDRESS:

 TELEPHONE NUMBER:

-APPLICANT/AGENT INFORMATION
+APPLICANT/AGENT INFORMATION SAME AS ABOVE

-Name:
+NAME:

 MAILING ADDRESS:

 EMAIL ADDRESS:

 TELEPHONE NUMBER:

-PROPERTY ADDRESS:
+P R O J E C T I N F O R M PROPERTY ADDRESS:

-CURRENT USE: RESIDENTIAL COMMERCIAL OTHER DESIGN PROFESSIONAL/CONTRACTOR/CONSULTANT:
+A T I O CURRENT USE: RESIDENTIAL COMMERCIAL OTHER DESIGN PROFESSIONAL/CONTRACTOR/CONSULTANT:

 N

-• • • • FOR STAFF USE ONLY Date Received: HPB/DRC Meeting Date APPLICATION FEE: 170.00 (Fee applies if project cost exceeds \$10,000) Project # HPB Con tributing: 🗆 Yes 🗆 No FMSF# Fee Received: ☐ Yes ☐ No Zoning: Context Distri ct: Future Land Use: Payment Type: Conceptual Review: ☐ Yes; HPB/DRC Final R eview Meeting Date: □ No
+FOR STAFF USE ONLY ADDUCATION FEE, 170.00 Date Received: HPB/DRC Meeting Date APPLICATION FEE: 170.00 (Fee applies if project cost exceeds \$10,000) Project # HPB Contributing: ☐ Yes ☐ No FMSF# Fee Received: ☐ Yes ☐ No Zoning: Context District: Future Land Use: Payment Type: Conceptual Review: ☐ Yes; HPB/DRC Final Review Meeting Date: ☐ No

+Describe the scope of your project here, along with all relevant details.
+If the scope of work will involve more than one project on the subject property, please list each project separately.
+Please attach additional sheets if more space is needed to describe your project.

+Existing Conditions and Materials:

+PROPOSED PROJECT:

+,

+PROPOSED MATERIALS (SEE PAGE 4 FOR TYPES OF MATERIALS S NEEDED FOR EACH BUILDING COMPONENT):

+Certification AND AUTHORIZATION

-Il relevant details.
-If the scope of work will involve more than a project separately.
-Please attach additional sheets if more Existing Conditions and Materials: PROPOSED PROJECT: D PROPOSED MATERIALS (SEE PAGE 4 FOR TYPES OF MATERIALS S NEEDED FOR EACH BUILDING COMPONENT): CERTIFICATION AND AUTHORIZATION orrect to the best of my knowledge at the time of submission.
-I understand that s application will not be accepted and deemed complete until all s s application may require a site visit to the subject property by City blic meeting of the Lakeland Historic Preservation Board and its I supporting and/or requested information has been supplied.
-I understand that y of Lakeland staff.
-I understand that this application is required to be heard a Design Review Committee.
-Either I or my authorized representative will be in partificate of Review does not relieve the responsibility of obtaining a building vation Board/Design Review Committee for a proposed change to a propert agree to allow access to the property by City of Lakeland staff for inspection ormed, and upon completion of the project. vner/Applicant Signature - Date
+s application will not be accepted and deemed complete until all s s application may require a site visit to the subject property by City blic meeting of the Lakeland Historic Preservation Board and its I porrect to the best of my knowledge at the time of submission.
+I understand the supporting and/or requested information has been supplied.
+I understand the y of Lakeland staff.
+I understand that this application is required to be heard Design Review Committee.
+Either I or my authorized representative will be intificate of Review does not relieve the responsibility of obtaining a building the City of Lakeland, Polk County, State of Florida.

+vation Board/Design Review Committee for a proposed change to a proper agree to allow access to the property by City of Lakeland staff for inspection ormed, and upon completion of the project.

+vner/Applicant Signature - Date